dictation-toolbox/aenea/README.rst

 Windows VM Software (versions given are ones I used, others likely work too):

 - Windows 7 Ultimate 32 bit
-- Dragon NaturallySpeaking Premium 12
+- Dragon NaturallySpeaking Premium 12.
+(Version 13 has been experimented with recently and works well, with much better accuracy than 12, therefore we recommend using version 13.
+If you do have problems with the version 13 and find out how to solve them, please do update this documentation or add information to GitHub issue.)
-- NatLink 4.1echo
+- NatLink 4.1echo.
+4.1whiskey also works. (look for Natlink download links here https://qh.antenna.nl/unimacro/installation/installation.html)
 - Python 2.7.5
 - pywin32-2.1.8
 - dragonfly2-0.8.0 (please read https://github.com/Danesprite/dragonfly#installation)